MicrosoftDocs/win32/desktop-src/WmiSdk/cimtype-qualifier.md

 ---
-Description: 'The CIMType qualifier contains text describing the type of a property.'
+Description: The CIMType qualifier contains text describing the type of a property.
 audience: developer
-author: 'REDMOND\\markl'
+author: REDMOND\\markl
-manager: 'REDMOND\\markl'
+manager: REDMOND\\markl
-ms.assetid: 'ae65d4c7-2150-489b-a368-fb38c0d1b3be'
+ms.assetid: ae65d4c7-2150-489b-a368-fb38c0d1b3be
-ms.prod: 'windows-server-dev'
+ms.prod: windows-server-dev
-ms.technology: 'windows-management-instrumentation'
+ms.technology: windows-management-instrumentation
 ms.tgt_platform: multiple
 title: CIMType Qualifier
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
 ---

 # CIMType Qualifier

 The **CIMType** qualifier contains text describing the type of a property.

 This text can be the MOF type such as "string" and "sint32" or the CIM type such as "CIM\_STRING" and "CIM\_SINT32".
-There is a one-to-one correspondence between the **CIMType** qualifier and the type of the property used in the *pvtType* parameter of the [**IWbemClassObject::Get**](iwbemclassobject-get.md) method.
+There is a one-to-one correspondence between the **CIMType** qualifier and the type of the property used in the *pvtType* parameter of the [**IWbemClassObject::Get**](/windows/win32/WbemCli/nf-wbemcli-iwbemclassobject-get?branch=master) method.

 The two exceptions are: